Martin-Coetzee-FABI/rhizobial-symbiotic-genes/README.md

 - Lindström & Mousavi (2020) *Microb.
 Biotechnol.* — Comprehensive review

 Full references with hyperlinks are available in the tool itself.

 ---

-## Intended use

-This resource is intended as a:

-- **Quick reference** during genome annotation and comparative genomics
-- **Teaching resource** for courses on biological nitrogen fixation and plant-microbe interactions
-- **Companion tool** for the rhizobial symbiotic gene search and phylogeny pipeline (see [pipeline repository link])

----